Exceptional natural history expeditions,

 The itinerary includes:

-• Tarahumara Indians—the largest group of native people in northern Mexico, the Tarahumara live much as they have for the past 400 years.
+Tarahumara Indians — the largest group of native people in northern Mexico, the Tarahumara live much as they have for the past 400 years.
 Many Tarahumara are seasonally nomadic, living in the canyon bottoms during winter, and moving up to mountain plateaus for the summer.
 They are superb mountaineers, traversing a 5,000 foot deep canyon in a day to visit relatives or a market on the other rim.
-Tarahumara men and women are known the world over for their phenomenal endurance in foot-races of over 200 miles across mountainous terrain.
+Tarahumara men and women are known the world over for their phenomenal endurance in foot-races

-• Chihuahua al Pacifico Train—completed in 1961 with 408 miles of track, 85 tunnels, and 37 bridges, the train provides a panoramic view of the canyon scenery.
+Chihuahua al Pacifico Train — completed in 1961 with 408 miles of track, 85 tunnels, and 37 bridges, the train provides a panoramic view of the canyon scenery.
 The first class, Fiat-built train and track system is one of the engineering feats of the world.

 We hope you will join us this year to share the wonders of Copper Canyon!